cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 The good thing about user inputs is that we can ask the user to correct these without crashing!
 The type of errors we encounter here can be called **recoverable errors**.

 To talk about them, let us focus on the function `GetNextChangeEntryFromUser` from our example.
-Currently, there is no validation of what the user inputs but we absolutely *can* and *should* perform such validation!
+Currently, there is no validation of what the user provides as input but we absolutely *can* and *should* perform such validation!

-As we design our program, we know that the number index that the user provides first must be within the bounds of the player numbers vector of the `game` object:
+As we design our program, we know that the index that the player provides must be within the bounds of the player numbers vector in the `game` object:

 <!--
 `CPP_SETUP_START`